Jezzabell91/cowgo1/README.md

 ## Pitch

-Create an Uber like service for livestock transport.
+Create an Uber-like service for livestock transport.

 ## Problem